MrDOSmile/BoneLab-EasyModSync/README.md

    - Run ExportMods.bat by double-clicking it.
    - A folder picker window will open.
 Navigate to and select the "Mods" folder located in your BoneLab game installation directory.
    - The script will copy the contents from the outbound directories back to the "Outgoing" folder, maintaining the same structure as the "Incoming" folder.
    - Note that this step does not actually export the mods.
 It merely consolidates them in the "Outgoing" folder.
-To share your mod pack with others, you will need to upload the contents of the "Outgoing" folder to a platform like Google Drive or GitHub, and provide a download link.
+To share your mod(s) list with others, you will need to upload the contents of the "Outgoing" folder to a platform like Google Drive or GitHub, and provide a download link.

 Please ensure that you have the correct folder structure and that the mods are placed in the appropriate subfolders before running the scripts.